apache/cordova-plugin-dialogs/doc/index.md

 - Firefox OS
 - iOS
 - Windows Phone 7 and 8
+- Windows 8
+- Windows

 ### Android Quirks

 - Android supports a maximum of three buttons, and ignores any more than that.

 - On Android 3.0 and later, buttons are displayed in reverse order for devices that use the Holo theme.

+### Windows Quirks

+- On Windows prompt dialog is html-based due to lack of such native api.

 ### Firefox OS Quirks: